 1828 Yew tree

 The yew tree in the churchyard near the South east entrance was planted in April by the Rector, the Revd William Riland Bedford.
 This appears to have been cut down in the early twentieth century, certainly by the time the gravestones round the church were removed to the church perimeter fence in 1950/51.
-It is visible in this image (date unknown, ?1940s) as are the gravestones.
+It is visible in this photograph (first known use on the magazine cover of July 1926) as are the gravestones.

 1828 Tower vestry